auramo/nothing-burger/README.md

 `http://localhost:8080/`

 And the login screen should appear.
+You should log in with the user you inserted into the database.